sfban/Function_finder/README.md

 ## 4. Source code

-* Folder Images: the image for pipeline

-* Folder Test: a mini piple line to tranferm small amount of data from s3 to postgres.

-* Folder Duplication_check: test code to check the duplicated repo_name + function_name cases.
+* Duplication_check: test code to check the duplicated repo_name + function_name cases.

-* Folder Flask: the visualization and user interface setup.
+* Flask: the visualization and user interface setup.

-* Folder Spark: the main python code for pipeline to processing all the input data.
+* Spark: the main python script for pipeline to processing all the input data.

+* Test: csv and json read tests.